aws/amazon-chime-sdk-js/guides/04_Quality_Bandwidth_Connectivity.md

 #### Configure a video downlink policy

-By default the SDK uses the [AllHighestVideoBandwidthPolicy](https://aws.github.io/amazon-chime-sdk-js/classes/allhighestvideobandwidthpolicy.html) which subscribes to the highest quality video of all participants.
-This can be customized by setting the [VideoDownlinkBandwidthPolicy](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#videodownlinkbandwidthpolicy) in MeetingSessionConfiguration class.
+By default the SDK uses the [AllHighestVideoBandwidthPolicy](https://aws.github.io/amazon-chime-sdk-js/classes/allhighestvideobandwidthpolicy.html), but [VideoAdaptiveProbePolicy](https://aws.github.io/amazon-chime-sdk-js/classes/videoadaptiveprobepolicy.html) is used if simulcast is enabled.
+[AllHighestVideoBandwidthPolicy](https://aws.github.io/amazon-chime-sdk-js/classes/allhighestvideobandwidthpolicy.html) subscribes to the highest quality video of all participants and [VideoAdaptiveProbePolicy](https://aws.github.io/amazon-chime-sdk-js/classes/videoadaptiveprobepolicy.html) tries to subscribe to videos based on the browser downlink estimate, dropping videos in case of not enough bandwidth.

+You can customize the default downlink policy by setting the [VideoDownlinkBandwidthPolicy](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#videodownlinkbandwidthpolicy) in [MeetingSessionConfiguration](https://aws.github.io/amazon-chime-sdk-js/classes/meetingsessionconfiguration.html#videodownlinkbandwidthpolicy) class.

 *Browser clients currently only send one stream resolution.
 You would only need to use this function if you were also using the Amazon Chime SDK for iOS or the Amazon Chime SDK for Android.*